ssuish/ssuish/README.md

 # About Me
 -> A mediocre student.
 -> Looking for good learning resources and financial support.
--> Programming languages used: C#, Python, and Javascript.
+-> Programming languages used: C, C# and Python.
 -> IDE/CE I use: Visual Studio, Visual Studio Code, Jupyter.
 -> C# is my main programming language.

 Interested to learn computing, algorithms, gamedev and software engineering.

 2022 Milestone:
--> Learn advanced python and c++/c# programming.
+-> Learn advanced python and c/c# programming.
 -> Learn in-depth concepts in data structures and algorithms.
 -> Develop algorithms for applications.
 -> Make a first portfolio.